BHSPitMonkey/vmflib/README.md

 5. If there are no errors, the map will be installed into the game you selected.
     You will see a message explaining how to launch the game with the map you just built.

+If you're using Linux:

+1.  `cd` into the `vmflib` directory where you cloned this repository.
+2.  `examples/outdoor.py`
+3.  `export sourcesdk=/path/to/windows/steam/sourcesdk/directory`
+4.  `tools/buildbsp.py --game tf2 outdoor.vmf`
+5. If there are no errors, the map will be installed into your native copy of the selected game (not the windows/wine copy; we only use the windows copy for compilation purposes) and launched.

 License
 -------